Draw Schedules

 The Problem

-When a Relationship Manager calculates the price or profitability of a loan, the result is a singular percentage value that affects the entire amortization schedule.
-But that's not how construction loans work in the real world — funds are disbursed in draws over time, not as a lump sum.
+When a relationship manager calculated loan price or profitability in nCino, the result was a single percentage applied to the entire amortization schedule.
+That's not how construction loans work.
+Funds are disbursed in draws over time, making that calculation inaccurate for a core loan type.

 Research

-I explored two wireframe concepts and ran A/B testing to determine the right interaction pattern:
+I explored two competing interaction patterns and ran A/B testing with users before committing to a direction:

-The Draw Schedule feature shipped successfully, giving relationship managers the ability to add single and recurring draws, edit schedule tables, and remove schedules entirely — all within nCino.
+The Draw Schedule feature shipped successfully, giving relationship managers the ability to add single and recurring draws, edit schedule tables, and remove schedules entirely without leaving nCino.

-The next phase of work involves building Draw Templates for frequently-used schedules, reducing setup time for relationship managers who work with common loan structures.
+Next phase: Draw Templates for frequently-used schedule structures, reducing setup time for common loan types.